-I worked with Quid Publishing to create the original presentation for this title in 2013 and it published in February 2015 with Thames & Hudson in the UK (as Greetings from Retro Design) and with PRINT Books (F+W Media) in the US (as Twentieth Century Design).
+I worked with Quid Publishing (now part of Bright Press) to design and author this title which was published by Thames & Hudson in the UK (as Greetings from Retro Design) and by PRINT Books (F+W Media) in the US (as Twentieth Century Design).
 Please don’t purchase both editions of the book thinking they have alternative content; the covers and titles are different but the spreads are identical

 Here’s the blurb from the jacket: